joacorapela/singleTrialEEGPredictions/README.md

 The input data should be epoched activations of Independent Components (ICs) from an Independent Component Analysis.
-Epochs should be built around the presentation of standards of a given modality (e.g., standardModality $\in$ {Auditory or Visual}) under a given attentional state (e.g., attentionCondition
+Epochs should be built around the presentation of standards of a given modality (e.g., standardModality #2208 {Auditory or Visual}) under a given attentional state (e.g., attentionCondition
 \in {switchvision, switchaudition}).
 Components should be grouped in clusters (e.g., clusterID \in 1:19).